SiaFoundation/siad/cmd/sia-node-scanner/README.md

 In addition to a log for each scan, the scanner also maintains a persistent set of all nodes it has successfully connected to.
 After the first run (which starts with the bootstrap nodes), all future runs start off the scan by filling the queue with this persistent set.
 The set also keeps track of the time of the last succesful connection for each IP address.

+If a node has not been connected to successfully in over 30 days, it will be pruned from the set the next time a scan is started.

 ## Usage Running the `make` command will create and install the binary for you.
 Then running `sia-node-scanner` will create a SiaNodeScanner directory in the